k3s-io/docs/docs/reference/resource-profiling.md

 title: Resource Profiling
 ---

-This section captures the results of tests to determine minimum resource requirements for K3s.
+This section captures the results of tests to determine resource requirements for K3s.

+## Minimum Resource Requirements for K3s

 The results are summarized as follows: